Categories of Misconduct

 H. Engaging in acts of child abuse or child molestation.

 J. Being under the influence of alcohol while on duty.

 K. Engaging in the illicit use of narcotics or habit-forming drugs.

 M. Engaging in discourteous treatment of the public.

 P. Being involved in misuse or unauthorized use of school property.

 Q. Being involved in excessive absenteeism.

-R. Carrying or possessing a weapon on school grounds unless they are peace officers or have obtained specific authorization from the District Administrator.
+R. Carrying or possessing a weapon on school grounds unless they are peace officers or have obtained specific authorization from the appropriate school administrator.